-- Cold Compress-fill with ice or simply wet with cold water and use as a cool compress against warm skin, bruises, or sprained joints.
+33. Cold Compress.
+Fill with ice or simply wet with cold water and use as a cool compress against warm skin, bruises, or sprained joints.

-- Herbal Tea Sachet-Fill the bottom with medicinal herbs for what ails you, tie it up and then add boiling water.
+34. Herbal Tea Sachet.
+Fill the bottom with medicinal herbs for what ails you, tie it up and then add boiling water.

-- Use to write notes.
+38. Use to write notes.
 Regular writing paper will disappear quickly as it is exposed to the weather and as people panic and use it to fuel fires for warmth.
-Coffee filters can be used in a pinch when you don’t have easy access to kindling.

-- Use as fire material-lightweight and easy to include in your EDC kit or bug out bag, these can be used as fire material in a pinch.
+41. Use as fire material or kindling.
+Lightweight and easy to include in your EDC kit or bug out bag, these can be used as fire material in a pinch.

-- Protect food from Bugs-If you do have to be outside, you can use coffee filters placed over top of your food to form small tents that will keep the bugs from getting into your food.
+43. Protect food from Bugs.
+If you do have to be outside, you can use coffee filters placed over top of your food to form small tents that will keep the bugs from getting into your food.

 Entertain the Kids

 Young kids and even the older ones can become bored so easily.
 Once the immediate danger has passed, having something to entertain the kids and keep them busy will give adults time to get needed projects completed around camp.

 It also provides a sense of normalcy for kids that will help them to forget for a while some of the horrors they may have witnessed.